colonial-heritage/colonial-collections/packages/database/README.md

     npm run db:create -w @colonial-collections/database

-Set the DATABASE_URL to:
+Set the `DATABASE_URL` to:

     DATABASE_URL='mysql://root:{password}@localhost:3306/{database_name}'

 # Schema migrations

-Whenever you make changes to the database schema in `src/db/schema`, you need to run `npm run db:generate`, which will generate a SQL migration file for you.
+Whenever you make changes to the database schema in `src/db/schema.ts`, you need to run `npm run db:generate`, which will generate a SQL migration file for you.

 To push the changes to your local database, run `npm run db:migrate`.